RetroPie/RetroPie-Docs/docs/KODI.md

 # Kodi on Raspbian Wheezy
 ## Black Screen Freeze Fix

-If you find yourself having troubles with your screen freezing when you exit kodi, you can replace the code in `/roms/ports/kodi.sh` with
+If you find yourself having troubles with your screen freezing when you exit Kodi, you can replace the code in `/roms/ports/kodi.sh` with

 #!/bin/bash